git4example/genai-fsx-workshop-on-eks-auto/content/400_module1_fsx_perf/422_DynamicProvisioning.md

-::::expand{header="If you see the below output, it means that your volume creation is not expected to have issues.
+::::expand{header="If you see the below output when you describe pvc, it means that your volume creation is not expected to have issues.
 Otherwise, there might be problems that you need to troubleshoot, click to expand"}

 :::code[]{language=yaml showLineNumbers=true showCopyAction=false}
 Name:          fsx-lustre-claim